• Skip to primary navigation

 Up to 75% of the time, when there is a "fragrance" in an ingredient, there are legally hidden phthalates, which is not a good thing. (source)

-In addition to phthalates, there also can be other ingredients of concern, including aldehydes, toluenes, and petroleum-derived chemicals that might be best to be avoided.
+In addition to phthalates, there also can be other nasty ingredients, including aldehydes, toluenes, and petroleum-derived chemicals that might be best to be avoided.

-Let's find out more about the issues with these.
+Let’s find out more what the concerns are with these.

 What are Phthalates?